 Another improvement in the Dyson V10 over the V8 is the torque drive head that has Dyson claims has better agitation and comes with two adjustable gates.
 These gates make it possible for this tool to pick up large piles of dirt without plowing it forward.

 The additional power and gates do two things.
-First, it makes the Dyson V10 better at cleaning embedded dirt on the carpet.
+First, it enhances the Dyson V10’s ability to clean embedded dirt on the carpet.

-It won’t do better than the Shark’s Duo Clean head at extra-large debris pick up, but it’s a significant improvement over the Dyson V8.
+It won’t outperform the Shark’s Duo Clean head in extra-large debris pickup, but it’s a significant improvement over the Dyson V8.

 Other tools